-Programmatic digital advertising fraud is a deliberate malicious activity that manipulates with the delivery of ad content and prevents its serving to the targeted audience.
-One of its main weapons is bots.
-These software programs that carry out the dirty work.
+Programmatic digital advertising fraud is a deliberate, malicious activity that manipulates the delivery of ad content and prevents its serving to the targeted audience.
+One of its primary weapons is bots.
+These software programs carry out the dirty work.

 AdTech attracts fraudsters with its money figures.
-Just think about it — the payouts are huge and risks of penalty are eerily limited.
-It is not card fraud where you can get a big time if busted.
-It is not much you can do with it after you’ve been duped.
-It is not like your money was stolen, it was you who spent it the wrong way.
+Just think about it — the payouts are enormous and risks of penalty are limited.
+It is not card fraud where you can get a big-time if busted.
+It is not much you can do with it after you’ve been cheated.
+It is not like someone stole your money; it was you who spent it the wrong way.
 Sure, you’ve manipulated into doing so — but the fact remains.

 Digital advertising scams operate on multiple levels.
-It can manipulate with traffic and it can work with more sophisticated things, such as impressions, conversions and full-on imitation of user activity.
-For these kind scams, stats are the primary field of tricks.
-The distortions and obfuscations of a real state of things cause the biggest challenges with Ad Fraud.
-The thing is — Ad Tech is a performance-oriented thing.
+It can manipulate traffic, and it can work with more sophisticated things, such as impressions, conversions, and full-on imitation of user activity.
+For these kinds of scams, stats are the primary field of tricks.
+The distortions and obfuscations of a real state of things cause the challenges with Ad Fraud.
+Ad Tech is a performance-oriented thing.
 Numbers and results are everything.
 The effectiveness of the campaign is based on what the metrics show — in terms of traffic, bounce rates, impressions, conversions, etc.

-However, metrics are fallible, it can be rigged via certain manipulations with the information.
-This critical flaw is exploited by the fraudsters.
-Sure, there are fail-safe mechanisms that prevent more blatant attempts, but there is always a way to “get on through” and “rig the game”.
+However, metrics are fallible; certain manipulations with the information can rig them and this is the flaw exploited by the fraudsters.
+Sure, there are fail-safe mechanisms that prevent more blatant attempts, but there is always a way to “get on through” and “rig the game.”

-In order to understand how to counter programmatic advertising scam, one needs to understand what drives the fraudsters with their malicious intentions to Ad Tech industry.
+To understand how to counter programmatic advertising scams, one needs to understand what drives the fraudsters with their malicious intentions to the Ad Tech industry.
 And the reason is in its very nature.

 There are two major types of programmatic advertising scam operation.
 In terms of technical solutions — there is not much difference.
 The difference is in the scope and intentions of operation.

-The first type is performed by criminal intending to feed your operation.
-In this case, Ad Fraud is not a destructive factor.
-It can be described as a parasite that sucks resources (i.e. money) and is interested in a long-term relationship without making much of a fuss in the process.
-It is basically a form of pickpocketing in the realm of ones and zeroes.
+The first type is when a criminal intends to feed off your operation.
+It’s like a parasite that sucks resources (i.e., money) and is interested in a long-term relationship without making much of a fuss in the process.
+It is a form of pickpocketing in the realm of ones and zeroes.

 How exactly Scams affect Digital Advertising?